Muntasir Hossain

 This project implements a multi-step time-series forecasting model using a hybrid CNN-LSTM architecture.
 The 1D convolutional neural network (CNN) extracts spatial features (e.g., local fluctuations) from the input sequence, while the LSTM network captures long-term temporal dependencies.
 Unlike recursive single-step prediction, the model performs direct multi-step forecasting (Seq2Seq), outputting am entire future sequence of values at once.
 Trained on historical energy data, the model forecasts weekly energy consumption over a consecutive 10-week horizon, achieving a Mean Absolute Percentage Error (MAPE) of 10% (equivalent to an overall accuracy of 90%).
 The results demonstrate robust performance for long-range forecasting, highlighting the effectiveness of combining CNNs for feature extraction and LSTMs for sequential modeling in energy demand prediction.

-Figure: Actual and predicted energy usage over 10 weeks of time period.
+Figure 1: Actual and predicted energy usage over 10 weeks of time period.

 View sample codes on GitHub

-MLOps with AWS: End-to-End ML Pipelines and Deploymen
+End-to-End ML Pipelines and Deployment at Scale

 Develop an end-to-end machine learning (ML) workflow with automation for all the steps including data preprocessing, training models at scale with distributed computing (GPUs/CPUs), model evaluation, deploying in production, model monitoring and drift detection with Amazon SageMaker Pipeline - a purpose-built CI/CD service.

-Figure: ML orchestration reference architecture with AWS
+Figure 2: ML orchestration reference architecture with AWS

-Figure: CI/CD pipeline with Amazon Sagemaker
+Figure 3: CI/CD pipeline with Amazon Sagemaker

 AWS Amazon Sagemaker Amazon API Gateway

-Fine-tuning LLMs with ORPO & QLoRA (Mistral-v0.3)
+Fine-tuning LLMs with ORPO & QLoRA

 ORPO (Odds Ratio Preference Optimization) is a single-stage fine-tuning method to align LLMs with human preferences efficiently while preserving general performance and avoiding multi-stage training.
 This method trains directly on human preference pairs (chosen, rejected) without a reward model or reinforcement learning (RL) loop, reducing training complexity and resource usage.
 However, fine-tuning an LLM (e.g. full fine-tuning) for a particular task can still be computationally intensive as it involves updating all the LLM model parameters.
 Parameter-efficient fine-tuning (PEFT) updates only a small subset of parameters, allowing LLM fine-tuning with limited resources.
 Here, I have fine-tuned the Mistral-7B-v0.3 foundation model with ORPO and QLoRA (a form of PEFT), by using NVIDIA L4 GPUs.
 In QLoRA, the pre-trained model weights are first quantized with 4-bit NormalFloat (NF4).
 The original model weights are frozen while trainable low-rank decomposition weight matrices are introduced and modified during the fine-tuning process, allowing for memory-efficient fine-tuning of the LLM without the need to retrain the entire model from scratch.